bioThai/Deduper-bioThai/part1/deduper_pt1.md

             - If read_umi is in correct_umis_list:
                 - If "S" is in cigar_string (soft clipping occurred):
                     - Use regex to extract how many basepairs were soft-clipped, and save this in a variable called bps_clipped
-                    - starting_position = starting_position - bps_clipped
+                    - adjusted_starting_position = starting_position - bps_clipped
+                - Else:
+                    - adjusted_starting_position = starting_position
                 - Check if bit 16 in bitflag is in "true" (1) or "false" (0) state:
                     - If bit 16 is true:
                         assign "true" to bit16_flag variable.
                     - Else:
                         assign "false" to bit16_flag.

-                - Create tuple containing read_umi, bit16_flag, chromosome_name, starting_position, and assign it to "key" variable.
+                - Create tuple containing read_umi, bit16_flag, chromosome_name, adjusted_starting_position, and assign it to "key" variable.
                     - Note: If bitwise flag of one read and bitwise flag of another read have the same bit-16 flag states (either BOTH have bit16_flag == TRUE, or BOTH have bit16_flag == FALSE), then they both have the same strandedness and possibly could be duplicates.

                 - If temp_read dictionary is empty: